 Davra Storms '19 MQ

-Why Students will agree: A smart connected school bus can be configured to provide internet service to students riding the school bus.
+A smart connected school bus can be configured to provide internet service to students riding the school bus.
 With internet access students can complete homework on the bus ride to and from school, increasing productivity.
-Internet access on school buses will greatly benefit low income students.
-Statistics show that under 50% of all low income students have internet access at home1.
+Internet access on school buses will greatly benefit low-income students.
+Statistics show that under 50% of all low-income students have internet access at home.
 With internet access on school buses, students without internet access at home will be able to complete homework that requires internet access on the commute to and from school if they are unable to finish it on campus.
 In the digital age, the internet has supplemented classroom learning by giving students greater access to information; therefore having internet access on school buses will greatly benefit students.

-Why Parents will agree: School buses can make parents anxious; parents never know exactly what goes on during the bus ride or when the bus arrives at school or the drop off point; with a bus connected to the internet many of these parental concerns will be eliminated.
-For example, a smart connected school bus can provide real-time live tracking via GPS similar to what is in use in certain public transit bus applications2.
-The GPS data can then be transmitted via the bus’s IoT gateway; parents can then by notified when the bus has arrived at its destination or if the bus will be delayed due to unforeseen circumstances.
+School buses can make parents anxious; parents never know exactly what goes on during the bus ride or when the bus arrives at school or the drop off point; with a bus connected to the internet, many of these parental concerns will be eliminated.
+For example, a smart connected school bus can provide real-time live tracking via GPS similar to what is in use in certain public transit bus applications.
+The GPS data can then be transmitted via the bus’s IoT gateway; parents can then be notified when the bus has arrived at its destination or if the bus will be delayed due to unforeseen circumstances.
 A school bus connected to the internet can also be configured with smart CCTV cameras so parents can get a clear picture of what goes on during their child’s commute.
 This will alleviate some anxiety parents may have.

 Davra Storms '19 MQ